openbank/openbank/v1/transaction/all.md

 | 404    | Returned when the resource is not found.                                               |
 | 500    | Returned when an unexpected error occured on the server side.                          |

-## List all transactions for given account id
+## List all transactions for given account id {#method-get-gettransactionsbyaccount}

 Returns a list containing up to 20 transactions.
 You can paginate through transactions by supplying nextstartingindex in your subsequents calls. nextstartingindex contains the transactionid of the last transactionid of the current page.